lifangting/CVPR2024-Diffusion-Model/README.md

 323	X-Adapter: Adding Universal Compatibility of Plugins for Upgraded Diffusion Model 324	Your Student is Better Than Expected: Adaptive Teacher-Student Collaboration for Text-Conditional Diffusion Models

+321	Wonder3D: Single Image to 3D using Cross-Domain Diffusion
+322	WOUAF: Weight Modulation for User Attribution and Fingerprinting in Text-to-Image Diffusion Models 323	X-Adapter: Adding Universal Compatibility of Plugins for Upgraded Diffusion Model 324	Your Student is Better Than Expected: Adaptive Teacher-Student Collaboration for Text-Conditional Diffusion Models